 Born that way.
-There are natural talents and gifts on a person’s life for the call God has placed on their life.
+There are natural gifts and talents on a person for the call God has placed on their life.
 Every person!
-God gives gifts to every person and whether they use them for His honor and glory or not, the gifts are irrevocable, Romans 29:11.
+God gives gifts to every person and whether we use them for His glory and honor or not, the gifts are irrevocable, Romans 11:29.
 We would be ignorant to deny this.

-God has purposed people for certain functions within the church.
+God has purposed people for certain functions in the church.
 Jesus is the head of the church and we are the body.
-We all have a job to do, the church grows and builds itself up as each part does it’s work, Ephesians 4:16.
+We all have a job to do and the church grows and builds itself up as each part does it’s work, Ephesians 4:16.

 God gives unique personality and talent and even wires us to be passionate about the very things He has called us to.

 Why wouldn’t He do that?
 When He says, I know the plans I have for you, Jeremiah 29:11.
 David said of God, You created my inmost being…All the days ordained for me were written in your book, Psalm 139:13,16.
 And Isaiah says, aren’t we all the work of His hands, Isaiah 64:8.